dengking/programming-language/docs/C-family-language/C++/Language-reference/Reference/Perfect-forwarding/Perfect-forwarding.md

 ------

-And of course, we want to get rid of the ugly. `static_cast<T&&>` is cryptic and weird to remember; let's instead make a utility function called `forward`, which does the same thing:
+And of course, we want to get rid of the ugly. `static_cast<T&&>` is cryptic and weird to remember; let's instead make a utility function called `std::forward`, which does the same thing:

 ```cpp
 std::forward<A>(a);